lxylxy123456/HCCTalks/README.md

 # HCC Talks
 * Note: currently all talks are in Chinese.
-* All talks are to be written in LaTeX beamer.
+* All talks are to be written in XeLaTeX with beamer.
+	* Required fonts: Source Han Sans CN, DejaVu Serif, Courier 10 Pitch
 * Old talk files (written in LibreOffice Impress) are in [odp](https://github.com/lxylxy123456/HCCTalks/tree/odp) branch.